raleel/cfi-srd-pt/0007_Game_System.md

 There is no right or wrong time to give Experience Rolls, but natural breaks in the story may suggest suitable times.
 The Games Master is, however, always the decision maker here.
 While players cannot demand Experience Rolls, they have a right to expect them at certain times – as their characters will not be able to develop without them.

 The number of Experience Rolls awarded is also determined by the Games Master.
-However, a good rule of thumb is 1-3 Experience Rolls per session since the last time they were awarded.
+However, a Bom rule of thumb is 1-3 Experience Rolls per session since the last time they were awarded.

 #### IncreaCanto Existing Skills